midtown-ai/glossary/_posts/2024-05-14-physical-car.markdown

   * Light indicators
     * status LED
       * power indicator (front)
+        * blue - successful power on
         * blank - no power
+        * flashing blue - updating software OR loading model files
-        * red -
+        * yellow - device booted to OS
-        * flashing green - booting in progress
+        * flashing yellow - loading bios and OS
-        * solid green - stuck in booting?
+        * red - error in system when rebooting or starting application
-        * blue - successful power on
+        * Check status of tail light
-      * wifi indicator (middle)
+      * WiFi indicator (middle)
-        * solid blue - car properly connected to wifi
+        * solid blue - connected to WiFi
-        * flashing blue - attempting to connect to wifi
+        * flashing blue - attempting to connect to WiFi
-        * red - connection to wifi failed
+        * red - connection to WiFi failed
-        * blinking blue --> red --> off -
+        * blinking blue --> red --> off - failure cycle?
       * ??
     * Tail light - to identify DeepRacer cars when many are around (light can be changed/customized in the web UI)
   * Button